purgenetik/mtmstudyo_analysis/README.md

 # mtmstudyo_analysis
-MTMStudio: soft and documentation for data analysis
+MTMStudyo: soft and documentation for data analysis